MiguelHocson/global_quality_of_life_index/README.md

     ![pivoted](assets/images/pivoted.png)

-2. Created multiple set of additional queries to get the ranking of countries per key metric and to sort the categories for the visuals.
+2. Created multiple sets of additional queries to get the ranking of countries per key metric and to sort the categories for the visuals.

 ![multiplequeries](assets/images/multiplequeries.png)

 Rank:
-  - Duplicated the original query and left the country column and a specific key metric numeric column, which is then sorted in ascending order.
+  - The original query was duplicated, retaining the country column and a specific key metric numeric column, which was then sorted in ascending order.
-  - Created an index column starting from 1
+  - Created an index column starting from 1.
   - Using the index column, created a new custom column to create a rank for each country.

     ![rank_query](assets/images/rank_query.png)

 Sort:
-  - Duplicated the rank query and left a specific key metric category column.
+  - Duplicated the rank query and retained a specific key metric category column.
   - Removed duplicate rows.
-  - Created an index column starting from 1, then renamed to "Sort"
+  - Created an index column starting from 1, then renamed it to "Sort".

     ![sortquery](assets/images/sortquery.png)